Crucifixion

 David Tombs, ‘Prisoner Abuse: From Abu Ghraib to The Passion of The Christ’ (2009).
 Otago archive.

-Text, context, and possible sub-text are each important, and each needs to be carefully considered with an awareness of what is typically said and what is often left unsaid.
+Text, context, and possible sub-text are each important.
+Each area needs to be carefully considered with an awareness of what is typically said and what is often left unsaid.

-The conclusion that Jesus experienced sexualised violence does not offer any simple solutions or easy reassurances.
-Jesus’ experience does not solve or resolve the problem for others, nor does it make the problem of sexualised violence today any less damaging or destructive.
-It should, however, raise awareness within churches of the different forms that sexual harm can take, and the need for more awareness and attention to sexual harm in all its forms.
-Whilst acknowledgment of Jesus’ experience is confronting, when it is addressed with sensitivity it can strengthen the support messages that churches might offer to survivors.
+The conclusions that Jesus experienced the sexualised violence of stripping and forced nudity—and may have been subjected to further sexualised violence—are difficult and confronting findings.
+Acknowledgment of these harmful experiences does not come with easy answers or simplistic reassurances.
+It does not solve or resolve the impact of abuse on others, nor does it make the problem of sexualised violence today any less damaging or destructive.
+Nonetheless, some survivors report positive outcomes from the reflecting on this research.
+Some survivors speak of feeling a closer connection to Jesus and positive messages that they take from this.
+Furthermore, within the wider church, Jesus’ experience can raise awareness of the different forms that sexual harm can take, and how sexual harm remain hidden in plain sight.
+This should encourage churches to be more attentive to sexual harm in all its forms.
+When acknowledgment of Jesus’ experience is addressed with sensitivity it can strengthen the support messages that churches might offer to survivors.
 These messages should include, ‘you are not alone’, ‘you are not to blame’, and ‘you are beloved by God’.
 You will find further discussion of this in some of the links below.

 See further…